GGAM IBT Bussing Agreement

 Travel to and from school on their designated buses only.
 They must get on and off at their designated stop.

 Be at their pick-up point 10 minutes before the designated time.
 Remember that times given are approximate and can vary due to road and weather conditions.

 Listen to the bus driver when getting on and off the bus, especially when a road must be crossed.

 Go directly to their seat and remain seated at all times until they are let off the bus by the driver.

 Follow all instructions from the bus driver, especially about placement of their personal belongings.
-Students are responsible for the safety of their belongings and in no case shall the bussing committee or the bussing service provider be held responsible for lost or stolen belongings.
+Students are responsible for the safety of their belongings and in no case shall the GGAM IBT Bussing Committee or the bussing service provider be held responsible for lost or stolen belongings.

 Not smoke; vape; eat or drink; fight; use loud, offensive, or abusive language, make obscene or objectionable gestures; display printed or hand drawn signs in the bus windows.

 Not open or close windows unless the driver permits it.

-Keep all belongings inside the bus at all times.
+Keep all personal belongings inside the bus at all times.

 Not damage or deface the bus (the student and their parents will be held financially responsible for any damage.)